Praqma/tracey-broker/README.md

 final RabbitMQRoutingInfo info = RabbitMQRoutingInfo.buildFromConfigFile(configFile);
 ```

-Note that filters for receiving is not covered by the configuration file.
+Note that filters for receiver is not covered by the configuration file.
 You will need to set them separately

 ```